 Introduction to Python for Scientists

 As experimental datasets become bigger and more quantitative, and as computing becomes more ubiquitous, being able to read and write code has become an increasingly important component of scientific literacy.
 Python is a powerful general programming language, that is very clean and easy to learn and is extensible to an amazing range of applications.
 Each year I run a half day workshop introducing Python programming to biology researchers in the medical school.
 The course notes are available online.

 Mathematical Modelling in Systems Biology

 I lecture on the MRes in Systems Biology course run at Newcastle.

 - Heydari JJ, Lawless C, Lydall DA, Wilkinson DJ.
 Bayesian hierarchical modelling for inferring genetic interactions in yeast.
-Journal of the Royal Statistics Society: Series C (Applied Statistics) 2015.
-In Press.
+Journal of the Royal Statistics Society: Series C (Applied Statistics) 2015, epub ahead of print.

-- Dubarry M, Lawless C, Banks AP, Cockell S, Lydall D. Pathways that help DNA polymerases α, δ and ε coordinate chromosome replication.
-G3: Genes, Genomes, Genetics 2015.
-In Press.
+- Dubarry M, Lawless C, Banks AP, Cockell S, Lydall D. Genetic Networks Required to Coordinate Chromosome Replication by DNA Polymerases α, δ, and ε in Saccharomyces cerevisiae.
+G3: Genes, Genomes, Genetics 2015, 5(10), 2187-2197.

 - Narayanan S, Dubarry M, Lawless C, Banks AP, Wilkinson DJ, Whitehall SK, Lydall D. Quantitative Fitness Analysis Identifies exo1∆ and Other Suppressors or Enhancers of Telomere Defects in Schizosaccharomyces pombe.
 PloS ONE 2015, 10(7), e0132240.